-Unfortunately, children are born with an unfinished brain and they have to develop their capacity for self-control/ self-regulation.
-Research shows that the way that you interact with your child in the early years can have long-term effects on their brain function, chemical balance, and emotional regulation.
+Unfortunately, children are born with an unfinished brain, and they have to develop their capacity for self-control/ self-regulation.
+Research shows that the way you interact with your child in the early years can have long-term effects on their brain function, chemical balance, and emotional regulation.
 The Developing Child Institute at Harvard discusses this clearly in this video.

 Between the ages 0-7, It is normal for a child to struggle with executive functioning skills such as:

-- Organizing time and materials
+- Organising time and materials

 - Making decisions

 - Shifting from one situation to another ( sequencing)

 This may explain why they have emotional and behavioural difficulties such as:

 - Tantrums, meltdowns

 - Run into a road, or they may not be able to get dressed or follow your instructions